gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release features [1](), [2](), ... [n](), and more.

-Gradle 8.0 also has several bug fixes, removes deprecated features, and other [general improvements](#general-improvements).
 <!--
 Include only their name, impactful features should be called out separately below.
  [Some person](https://github.com/some-person)